rohanmathur91/evolt-social/COMMENTS.md

 - Trimmed the input for not accepting the white spaces for post, comment and profile edit form.
 - Fix minor style ie height change for sidebar for larger screens and added border around the profile picture.
-- Updated the posts and removed the "adarsh balika" user.
+- Updated the backend dummy posts and removed the "adarsh balika" user.

 ### Note: